Canada’s New Industrial Design Regime: Canada Joined the Hague System, and More

 Mandatory Publication.
 In the past, design applications were not published until registration of the designs.
 Rejected applications were not published.
 This will change.
 All design applications will be published at 30 months after filing or priority date, or sooner, upon registration.
 Businesses will need to keep this in mind, in case a design application takes more than 30 months to prosecute with no clear prospects of registration soon.

-Changes to Canada’s industrial design regime brought about by the amended Act and new Regulations are extensive and significant.
+Changes to Canada’s industrial design regime introduced by the amended Act and new Regulations are extensive and significant.
 In addition to changes discussed above, there are numerous other changes which may also be significant to applicants, such as removal of requirements for a description of design in the application, possibility to mix drawings, photographs, and other “representations” to illustrate the design, allowing domestic priority, handling of applications for related designs, a new divisional application practice, among others.
 Companies may need to re-examine their intellectual property strategies, both for Canada and abroad, with respect to industrial designs.
 Foreign companies may also wish to review their current practice with respect to protecting designs in Canada, to take advantages of these changes that specifically are designed to modernize Canada’s industrial design regime.

 Dr. Sean X. Zhang is an IP Partner at Dale & Lessmann LLP, a full service business law firm in Canada.
 To speak with Dr. Zhang, please call 416-369-7808 or send an e-mail message to him at firstname.lastname@example.org.